chaseplusplus0/Mario-Kart-Bike/Tachometer/README.txt

 This program was designed for the Arduino Nano and the KY-032 IR obstacle avoidance sensor.

 To use, just make sure it is flashed onto the Nano and that the pin connections are all done correctly.
+Then, make sure the KY-032 is facing the rotating object and that the LED brightness potentiometer is tuned to the right distance needed.

 PIN CONNECTIONS:
 NANO          KY-032